weareyipyip/charon_oauth2/README.md

 ### Add Oauth2 routes

-Oauth2 requires to important endpoints, the authorization endpoint and the token endpoint.
+Oauth2 requires two important endpoints, the authorization endpoint and the token endpoint.
 You can add both by forwarding to the two "endpoint plugs":

 ```elixir